multani7871/employee-led-SPVs/how_to_measure_performance_of_an_spv.md

     -  TVPI can be either gross or net of fees.
 TVPI is usually calculated net of fees.
 -   IRR (Internal Rate of Return)
 	-   Realized
 		- Realized IRR is DPI but accounting for the Time Value of Money.
-For example, a DPI of 2 is great for a 2 year investment but not so great for a 10 year investment.
+For example, a DPI of 2 is great for a 2 year investment (~41%) but not so great for a 10 year investment (~7%).
     -   Unrealized
 	    - Unrealized IRR is TVPI but accounting for the Time Value of Money.
 SPVs usually only have one cash inflow at formation and then one cash outflow at dissolution.
 Sometimes an SPV may sell shares in between formation and dissolution.
 This would affect IRR but is rare enough that I won't cover that case here.

-[This guide](http://www.allenlatta.com/allens-blog/lp-corner-fund-performance-metrics-internal-rate-of-return-irr-part-one%5D%28http://www.allenlatta.com/allens-blog/lp-corner-fund-performance-metrics-internal-rate-of-return-irr-part-one) is a excellent deep dive into these metrics with example calculations.
+[This guide]([http://www.allenlatta.com/allens-blog/lp-corner-private-equity-fund-performance-an-overview](http://www.allenlatta.com/allens-blog/lp-corner-private-equity-fund-performance-an-overview)) is a excellent deep dive into these metrics with example calculations.
 I have very little to add to it.

 Reasonable performance expectations based on company's stage